rossta/serviceworker-rails-sandbox/README.md

 - access push notifications and background sync APIs.

 Service Workers are scripts that live outside the context of a rendered page.
-This means the are some considerations for hosting Service Workers:
+This means that there are some considerations for hosting Service Workers:

 - service workers must be served over HTTPS
 - service workers must be served within the "scope" of the page(s) they control ([pending override capability](https://slightlyoff.github.io/ServiceWorker/spec/service_worker/#service-worker-allowed))